Category:

 Aline

 Aline stands out by keeping things practical.
 It speeds up drafting, simplifies redlining, and gives you a smarter way to manage contracts.
-But that's just the tip of the iceberg.
+But that only scratches the surface of what it can do.

 With AI Playbooks that follow your policies and Aline Associate ready to answer clause-level questions on the spot, the platform supports real work without getting in the way.
 Every feature is designed to save time, minimize friction, and keep your people focused on what matters.